pnp/copilot-pro-dev-samples/samples/da-ristorante-api/README.md

 * Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/copilot-pro-dev-samples/tree/main/samples/da-ristorante-api) then unzip it)
 * Open the Teams Toolkit extension and sign in to your Microsoft 365 tenant with Microsoft 365 Copilot
 * Select **Debug in Copilot (Edge)** from the launch configuration dropdown

-## Features

-This sample illustrates the following concepts:

-* Building a declarative agent for Microsoft 365 Copilot with an API plugin
-* Connecting an API plugin to an anonymous API
-* Using [dev tunnels](https://learn.microsoft.com/azure/developer/dev-tunnels/overview) to test the API plugin locally

 ## Help